twitwi/swc-modular-shell-bootstrap/README.md

+# Setup

-(working on a ramdisk to improve io speed)
+(working on a ramdisk if you can to improve io speed)

+To be able to find the scripts

+    bootstrap=/where/you/cloned/this/repo

+# Synthetic, after a git clone of the bc

+    git checkout -b wip origin/master
+    git filter-branch --tree-filter $bootstrap/erase.sh --prune-empty

+    # I don't have the time to try again, but this next line might be useless by now
+    git rebase --root --preserve-merges HEAD

+    git filter-branch -f --prune-empty --parent-filter $bootstrap/rewrite-parent.rb
+    git filter-branch -f --msg-filter $bootstrap/remessage.awk

+# Old WIP

     bootstrap=/where/you/cloned/this/repo